ministryofjustice/opg-use-an-lpa/query/README.md

 ## Pandas and JSON Line Data

-The load_s3_exports.py script reads the dynamodb data which is in gzipped JSON Lines (JSON Lines <https://jsonlines.org/>) format
+The load_s3_exports.py script reads the dynamodb data which is in gzipped JSON Lines format.
+More info at <https://jsonlines.org/>.

+At this time, the data is loaded into a Pandas dataframe.